Kulsoom-Hisam/final-proj-S2021/README.md

 ## Final Project: Script 1
 ### Web-scraping Weather Forecast Information with Python
-In this lab, you will work with a script that scrapes the 5-day weather forecast from the National Weather Service website.
-The script extracts information from multiple elements listed under the same class name using the BeautifulSoup library.

-- Download the `NWS_WeatherForecast.py` file and run it in your local IDE or open it, then copy/paste it into a code cell in a new Colab notebook.

-- Read the description and comments in the script to understand the purpose of the script

-- Run the script.
-You will see some packages being installed when you run it for the first time.

-- The script returns the 5-day forecast for Worcester, MA (Lat: 42.2634, Lon: -71.8022) with the latitude and longitude information provided.
-Using the latitude and longitude values, it generates the following URL through string concatenation: https://forecast.weather.gov/MapClick.php?lat=42.2634&lon=-71.8022

-- Open this URL in a Firefox or Chrome browser.
-Locate the information that is being outputted in our script.
-Right click on this and select the Inspect Element option.
-This will launch the Inspector window that helps locate different elements on the page.

-- Notice that all forecast containers in this section are located in the _forecast-tombstone_ class inside the _li_ tag.
-In order to scrape multiple elements listed under the same class name, we utilize the _findAll()_ function from BeautifulSoup.
-The tag and class names are required arguments for this function.

-### Edit the NWS_ WeatherForecast.py script to add the following functionality:
-1. Take latitude and longitude values as inputs in decimal degrees from user

-2. Convert the latitude and longitude values to strings to generate the URL for the selected location.
-Pass this URL as an argument in the _get()_ request.

-3. The returned forecast information did not preserve its spacing during the scraping process.
-Using the _replace()_ function, fix any spacing issues with the output

-4. Convert the final output to uppercase

-Remember to update the Script1.py file to include comments and documentation in your script to tell me what it’s doing!
+The purpose of script 1 of the final project was to edit a script that scrapes 5-day weather forecast from the National Weather Service website.
+The repository already contained a python file that scraped weather data of Worcester, Massachusetts.
+This script already specified the latitude and longitude coordinates for the location it wanted to scrape the weather for (Worcester, MA).
+Using the latitude and longitude coordinates, it generates a URL for the weather forecast webpage of the specified location through string concatenation.
+After locating the information on the webpage that was produced in the output I noticed that all forecasts in this section are located in the forecast-tombstone class inside the li tag.
+The findAll() function helped to scrape the weather data for 5 days that was located in this section.

+I altered the script by using the input function to input any latitude and longitude coordinate in order to check the 5-day weather forecast for any location.
+I also converted the input to string in order to generate the URL for the weather of the selected location.
+The output had spacing issues-there were words in the output that did not have spaces in between.
+I used the replace function in order to replace the words with missing spaces with correct spacing.
+The last part of the script required me to produce the output in uppercase letters.
+Using the appropriate function ‘day=day.upper()’ this helped to change the output of the weather forecast for all 5 days in uppercase.

+This lab involving web scraping will be useful in the future as it can help me gather a large amount of data and analyze it.
+This can be useful for things such as monitoring prices and tracking news.

 ## Final Project: Script 2
 ### Your Chosen Assignment
-For this script, you will complete the assignment that you have proposed, which involves creating a new script, completing an online tutorial, or modifying a previous exercise or lab.
-You'll need to save that file or notebook into this repo: be sure to include comments and documentation in your script to tell me what it’s doing!

-## Final Project: Documentation
-### Changing this README
-Your write-up will be here, on this README page.
-You will need to edit this page with your new text: you do **not** need to keep these instructions on your README!
+The purpose of script 2 of the final project was to graphically analyze the gender gap in average hourly wages in different countries.
+I imported a CSV file and used it to view the data on Colab and plot a graph for the pattern of wage gap in different countries.
+The data was obtained from the International Labor Organization (ILO).
+It provides data for the wage gap in different countries for a number of years.
+It can allow viewers to see the pattern of wage gap over time in a specific country and also allows us to compare the pattern of wage gap in different countries.
+With the help of internet searches, involving YouTube and different webpages, I learnt and understood how to import a CSV file in Google Colab (Since I used Colab for the final project) and view and graphically analyze data using the dataset.
+I was confused about how to import a CSV file but then this website https://towardsdatascience.com/3-ways-to-load-csv-files-into-colab-7c14fcbdcb92 helped me figure out how to correctly import it on Colab.
+I also installed the relevant libraries (Pandas and Matplotlib) for data and graphical analysis.
+This YouTube tutorial https://www.youtube.com/watch?v=a9UrKTVEeZA&t=885s helped me analyze data on Python using Matplotlib and Pandas.
+My aim was to compare the pattern of wage gap of any two countries so I picked Germany and France.
+First, I wanted to view the data for Germany and France separately, so I specified the country I wanted to check the data for.
+I also wanted to graphically compare the gender wage gap between the two countries.
+Using pyplot, I made a graph for Germany and France  with ‘years’ on the x axis and ‘gender wage gap in percentage’ on the y axis.
+The results showed that France had a much lower wage gap as compared to Germany- less than 16% from 2006 onwards, whereas for Germany the wage gap was around 22% for the same time period.
+Both the countries follow a similar pattern- the wage gap decreasing initially then staying relatively stable.